Measles outbreak grows in northwest US, 30 cases reported

 Two doses of the vaccine in childhood are 97 percent effective and provide lifetime immunity.
 One dose is about 93 percent effective.

 Both Washington and Oregon allow vaccine exemptions for personal and philosophical reasons.
-Armstrong said the vaccine exemption rate in Clark County for non-medical reasons was high, at 7.5 percent.
+The vaccine exemption rate in Clark County for non-medical reasons was high, at 7.5 percent, Armstrong said.

-People who have the measles can be contagious for four days before showing symptoms.
+The incubation period for measles is seven to 21 days, which means that an unvaccinated person who has been exposed could be out in public for up to three weeks before getting sick.
+Patients remain contagious for four days after they develop the rash.

 The virus, spread by coughing or sneezing, can remain in the air for up to two hours in an isolated space.
 Ninety percent of people exposed to measles who have not been vaccinated will get it, public health officials said.

-Every time an unvaccinated person who’s been exposed to measles goes out in public, “it starts that clock over again,” Armstrong said.
-“That’s the fear.”
+Every time an unvaccinated person who has been exposed to measles goes out in public, “it starts that clock over again,” Armstrong said.

 Earlier this week, authorities were successful in identifying several people who had been exposed but were not sick yet.
 Those people stayed home and later got ill, Armstrong said.